AMWA-TV/bcp-008-01/docs/Overview.md

 Devices MUST report the externalSynchronizationStatus as follows:

-* NotUsed when the receiver is not using external synchronization or when the device is itself the synchronization source (this is a neutral state)
+* NotUsed when the receiver is not intending to use external synchronization or when the device is itself the synchronization source (this is a neutral state)
 * Healthy when the receiver is locked to an external synchronization source (devices which expect synchronization from multiple interfaces are receiving it across all of them)
 * PartiallyHealthy when the receiver is locked to an external synchronization source and is expected to receive synchronization from multiple interfaces but some are not providing synchronization (Receivers MUST also temporarily transition to this state when detecting a synchronization source change)
 * Unhealthy when the receiver is expected to use external synchronization but is not locked to any external synchronization source